 When his parents were away one night in 1928, a boy started digging as many holes as he he could find space for in his London backyard.
 When he managed to reach a depth of 120 cm in one of the holes, his spade hit on a ball-shaped object containing 654 Roman coins.

-All her work is connected by a curiosity about visual perception and how we (get to) know the world through the lenses of words.
-She is interested in text as material, in the porosity between fact and fiction and in experimentation rather than literary tradition.
+All her work is connected by a curiosity about how we get to know and shape the world through the lenses of words.
+She views text as material and is interested in the porosity between text and image, in experimental literature and in translation as a multiplier of perception.

 From 2017-2018 she was an artist-in-residence at the Jan van Eyck Academie post-academic institute.
 Her last poetry collection, Veldwerk (Fieldwork, 2020), was nominated for De Grote Poëzieprijs and she was a festival poet at Poetry International in 2021.

-At the moment, she is working on a film project and a book-long essay about the materiality of the gaze.
+At the moment, she is working on a film project and a book-long essay about the materiality of the gaze, that will be launched in April 2026.
 She also is coordinator of the Writers' Program and advisor at the post academy Jan van Eyck Academie in Maastricht.

 CV